St. Louis County, Missouri: Growth of education and municipalities

-Post-World War II era
+Postwar

 A new courthouse was built in Clayton in 1945 (it serves as the 21st-century County Police headquarters).
 The original 1878 courthouse was torn down in 1971 to be replaced by county government plaza and modern six-story courthouse.

 Several changes took place in St. Louis County education after World War II.
 The Florissant School District and the Ferguson School District merged in October 1951 to form the Ferguson-Florissant School District.
 As part of a court-ordered desegregation plan, in 1975 the Ferguson-Florissant district annexed the Kinloch and the Berkeley school districts to combine the schools.

 In 1955, St. Louis County established the St. Louis County Police Department, with jurisdiction throughout the county.
 In 1977, St. Louis County was terrorized by three car bombings, which killed two people.
 The bomber was never caught.

 In 1988 the Board of Freeholders proposed consolidating the county's 89 municipalities into 37 cities, eliminating all unincorporated areas.
 The vote in June 1989 was challenged by numerous groups on grounds questioning the board's constitutional authority.
 On June 25, days after the scheduled vote would have occurred, the U.S. Supreme Court unanimously overturned the Missouri Supreme Court, arguing the board's land ownership requirement violated the U.S. Constitution's Equal Protection Clause.

 The county passed the city in population in the 1970 census when it had 951,353 compared to the city's 622,236.
 Industrial restructuring cost the city many jobs and residents.
 By the 2010 census, the city had fewer people than in the 19th century.